International Association Of Lions Clubs

 How does International Association Of Lions Clubs spend its money?

 International Association Of Lions Clubs directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to International Association Of Lions Clubs tax-deductible?